 An outstanding professional, Kimbrough in 1961 became the first African American elected president of the San Diego Dental Society.
 In 1968 he was chosen president of the California State Board of Dental Examiners.
 A pioneer in hypnosis dentistry, he was elected president of the San Diego Society of Clinical Hypnosis.
 Kimbrough also served as Section Chief of Dental Medicine at San Diego County Hospital and was a fellow of the American College of Dentistry.

 Kimbrough’s San Diego home, a welcoming haven for visiting intellectuals and celebrities, was crowded with rare, autographed, and first-edition books pertaining to African American history and culture.
 His enormous collection of exquisite African art and artifacts was periodically displayed in art galleries, libraries, and museums.
-An eloquent public speaker with an engaging personality, Kimbrough died of cardiac arrest on April 13, 1992, at his home in San Diego.
+An eloquent public speaker with an engaging personality, Kimbrough, a member of Sigma Pi Phi Fraternity, died of cardiac arrest on April 13, 1992, at his home in San Diego at the age of 83.
 Five years later in 1997, the Dr. Jack J. Kimbrough Elementary School, named in his honor, opened in San Diego.